The Difference Between An Instructional Designer And An eLearning Developer

 In the most simple terms, the definition of instructional designer is the person who designs an education experience.
 The roles and responsibilities of instructional designer positions include writing learning objectives, writing content for guides, eLearning courses, and videos, as well as interviewing experts in the field.

-When it comes to the role of an instructional designer in eLearning creation, this person often creates the script for the eLearning, outlining what should be said for the lesson.
+When it comes to instructional design in eLearning creation the designer often makes the script for the eLearning, outlining what should be said for the lesson.
 While they don’t actually create the eLearning themselves, the role of instructional designer professionals is to write the content associated with the eLearning, as well as providing notes on how they expect it to be structured so the eLearning developer knows just what to do.

 Instructional Designer Skill Set